Tree Management

 Tree Trimming Over Property Lines

 Trees and vegetation that cross into your property from an adjacent property may be properly pruned within your property.
-Pruning of trees on private property of branches four inches in diameter or greater must be done by a qualified tree trimmer.
 Pruning of trees may also be done by the property owner with assistance as needed by assisting labor.
-Pruning tree limbs ten inches or more in diameter on private property requires a tree permit from the tree preservation agency.
-Please read the City Code to ensure the proper management and pruning of trees to avoid penalty.
+The city does not perform any work on trees inside private property.

 Tree Pruning on Power Lines (FPL)